 - CT scan, PET scan, MRCP (an MRI focused on the pancreas)

 - Endoscopic ultrasound (EUS), also used to screen high-risk patients

 Our Hepatobiliary and Pancreatic Cancer Program at Legacy Good Samaritan provides multidisciplinary expertise in the diagnosis and treatment of pancreatic tumors.

 Radiation therapy may be offered to treat tumors in the pancreas.
-In addition to other radiation methods, Legacy offers stereotactic body radiotherapy (SBRT), an intense, ultra-precise treatment which can target pancreas tumors.

 Living with a diagnosis of cancer and its treatment can have a profound effect on your functional, emotional, social and spiritual needs.
 That's why we offer a wide range of support services to help you and your family achieve the highest quality of life possible.